rezamike/reacthooks-lesson-plan/README.md

   4. How many different Hook strategies are there?

 * Once they've reviewed the information, you may call on them to answer the questions above.
-Otherwise, direct the students to look over the example in the `/Unsolved` folder of a stateful component.
+Otherwise, direct the students to look over the `PreHooks.js` example of a stateful component.
 Ask them to discuss between themselves how they might switch this stateful component to a function that uses React Hooks with the inherit `useState()` method.

-* They should attempt to review the two files, and try to understand the difference between the stateful component used in one, and the Hooks used in the other..
+* They should then open `StateHook.js` and review the two files to understand the difference between the stateful component used in one, and the Hooks used in the other.

 #### Instructor Review